kunaldhanawade02/Virtual-Assistant/README.md

 # Friday Virtual Assistant

-Friday Virtual Assistant is a Python-based AI assistant capable of performing various tasks such as answering questions, managing applications, searching the web, and more.
+Friday is a virtual assistant designed to assist users with various tasks, such as managing schedules, providing information, and performing actions based on user commands.

 ## Features